jmcarlock/sdc-docker/README.md

-# sdc-docker #
+# EOgmaNeo Raspberry Pi3 Self-Driving Car #
 ## Docker image containing dependencies of EOgmaDrive for Raspberry Pi3 Stretch ##

-This is a docker image of OpenCV with EOgmaNeo compiled for the Raspberry Pi specifically for [EOgmaDrive Configuration1 self-driving car](https://github.com/ogmacorp/EOgmaDrive/tree/master/Configuration1).
+This is a docker image of OpenCV with EOgmaNeo compiled for the Raspberry Pi specifically for the [EOgmaDrive Configuration1 self-driving car](https://github.com/ogmacorp/EOgmaDrive/tree/master/Configuration1).

 Forked [rpi-raspbian-docker](https://github.com/sgtwilko/rpi-raspbian-opencv) for OpenCV.
 Also includes Numpy, PyGame, Pillow, Jupyter, and Serial.
 It includes python bindings for both Python2 and Python3, but EOgmaNeo is installed for Python3 only.